X takes down four political posts after Election Commission directives, but says it disagrees

 The social media platform also called on the poll body ‘to publish all of its takedown orders going forward’.

-Social media platform X on Tuesday said that it took down four posts by political parties and leaders for the rest of the Lok Sabha election period in compliance with orders from the Election Commission.
+Social media platform X on Tuesday said that it took down four posts by political parties and leaders – including one by a senior Bharatiya Janata Party office-bearer – for the rest of the Lok Sabha election period in compliance with orders from the Election Commission.

 The social media platform, however, said that it disagreed with the action and that freedom of expression should extend to the posts.